gradle/gradle/design-docs/gradle-3.0.md

 Building against Java 5 requires that the compiler daemon and test execution infrastructure still support Java 5.

 - Document minimum version in user guide
 - Add samples and documentation to show how to compile, test and run using a different Java version.
+(DONE)
-- Clean up `DefaultClassLoaderFactory`.
+- Clean up `DefaultClassLoaderFactory`. - Not possible, the workaround is still necessary for Java 6
 - Change `InetAddressFactory` so that it no longer uses reflection to inspect `NetworkInterface`.
+(DONE)
-- Replace usages of `guava-jdk5`.
+- Replace usages of `guava-jdk5`. - Not for Gradle 3.0

 ### Test coverage